mirjunaid26/self-hosted-runner-application/README.md

 ```

 In this example, replace placeholders like `archiving_script.sh`, `archive_log_*.log`, and others with actual values corresponding to your setup.

-Make sure to thoroughly test your workflow and archiving script to ensure they work as expected.
-Also, consider setting up additional steps, such as sending notifications on completion or handling potential failures.

 # Problem 3